 Background

-Human metapneumovirus (HMPV) is a virus that was first identified in the Netherlands in 2001 (1).
-It is a ubiquitous virus, with most children being infected by 5 age, but continuing to experience re-infections throughout life (1).
+Human metapneumovirus (HMPV) is a pneumovirus that was first identified in the Netherlands in 2001 (1).
+It is a ubiquitous virus, with most children being infected by 5 years of age, but continuing to experience re-infections throughout life (1).
 Studies have shown that HMPV is identified in 3.9% – 8.5% of children with clinical symptoms of upper respiratory tract infections (URTI) or lower respiratory tract infections (LRTI) who are hospitalised (2–5).
-The attributable fraction of HMPV to infected children with respiratory symptoms has been calculated to be between 73-90% , similar to that of RSV and influenza (6,7).
+The attributable fraction of HMPV (proportion of children who have HMPV detected where HMPV is considered to be the cause of the illness) to infected children with respiratory symptoms has been calculated to be between 73-90% , similar to that of RSV and influenza (6,7).
 Annual rates of hospitalisation in children under 5 years of age associated with HMPV are approximately 1 in 1000 in the United States (US) (8).
 This is a similar burden to influenza (~1 in 1000) but lower than RSV (~3 in 1000) (8).
 Estimates of the prevalence of HMPV within the community setting are more variable and are influenced by the cohort being sampled, values range from 1.3% - 20% of those with symptoms of URTI/LRTI (9–11).
 A study of 3257 children in the US has estimated the annual outpatient burden of HMPV to be 55 clinic visits and 13 emergency department visits per 1000 children (8).

 HMPV shows seasonal variation, with the majority of infections being detected in January to April in the northern hemisphere (8).
 It can cause a range of clinical syndromes from a mild URTI to severe LRTI requiring intensive care (1).
 A study examining children presenting to an emergency department in Milan, Italy found that children with HMPV infection presented with mild URTIs, pharyngitis, acute otitis media, croup, acute wheeze, acute bronchiolitis and pneumonia (12).
 A large study of children under 5 years of age admitted to hospital with respiratory illness or fever in the US showed that children with HMPV infections were more likely to need supplemental oxygen than their HMPV-negative counterparts (53% versus 36%) and had a longer average stay in the paediatric intensive care unit (PICU) (4.5 days versus 2 days) (8).
 A study comparing the characteristics of children admitted to PICU with HMPV and RSV found that children with HMPV were more likely to present with pneumonia or pneumonitis than those with RSV (29% vs. 16%), but that both groups required similar levels of invasive and non-invasive ventilation (13).
 There is currently no specific treatment or vaccine for HMPV infection (14).